nichiesystems/uswdocs/src/faq/android/en/bitcoin/how-to-send-bitcoin-transaction.md

 6. Reviews and confirms transaction.
 7. Monitors transaction status from Transactions tab.

-When sending Bitcoin via Unstoppable the transaction goes directly to the blockchain without passing through intermediaries.
+When sending Bitcoin via Scurdex the transaction goes directly to the blockchain without passing through intermediaries.
 Most cryptocurrency wallets unable to communicate with the Bitcoin blockchain directly and therefore have to route your transactions through intermediary services.